asapconet/MY-UNIVERSITY-NAME-FOR-JB/README.md

 # MY-UNIVERSITY-NAME-FOR-JB
-In a sign up for my school name on jet-brain
+A file to sign up for my school name on jet-brain
+I am trying to register my schoolname on jetbrains to be able to get lisence one thier products as a student